matthew-samyn/challenge-mole/README.md

 # Description
 This is a job we received from the company "skinCare".
-The demands from companie for a tool that would be able to detect moles that need to be handled by doctors.
+The job entailed that we would develop a website that would be able to classify pictures of moles.
-This diagnose is first by axamine the photo with the area of the stain and give the probability of the mole's type.
-For the ease of the tool, a web-server is installed and the user has juist dropped the image in the "Upload zone".
-After the user will receive the usefull informations.

 The dataset provided by the client is here https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000